 Extra knowledge as per experience – watt selection of Zener

 When I made one card, it worked well.
-But when the production department manufactured 10 numbers of the same design, then there were few failures.
+But when the production department manufactured 10 numbers of the same design, there were a few failures.
 I am going to share with you the facts.

 We take the watts or current rating of Zener diodes (or even of other electronic components) from the data sheets of the components.
-However, there will be many fine prints about the maximum rating in the datasheet application notes, especially on ambient temperature, cooling, and also a few other circuit design conditions.
+However, there will be many fine prints about the maximum rating in the datasheet application notes, especially on ambient temperature, cooling, and a few other circuit design conditions.

 So, the watts limits of the Zener didoes will have to be derated due to the following reasons:

-• Derating due to limits as per application notes and data sheet (ambient temperature, cooling, mounting arrangement, etc)
+- Derating due to limits as per application notes and data sheet (ambient temperature, cooling, mounting arrangement, etc)

-• Further our calculation itself may not be 100 percent accurate due to a lack of knowledge or unknown operating conditions.
+- Further, our calculation itself may not be 100 percent accurate due to a lack of knowledge or unknown operating conditions.

-One watt Zener may not take more than 0.5 watts considering many limitations.
+One watt Zener may not take more than 0.5 watts, considering many limitations.
 This is just my experience and the rule of thumb.

 After doubling the watts of Zener diodes in my circuit, all electronic modules were working properly even in a hot chamber.